hemanthkrishna1298/hemanthkrishna1298.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to hemanth.ai! 🤖"
+title: "Applied AI | LLMs | AI Agents"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hey there!
-I'm **Hemantha Bharadwaj**, an applied machine learning engineer with a flair for innovation and creativity. 🚀
+I'm **Hemantha Bharadwaj**, an applied AI engineer who loves building awesome software using the latest in AI, be it multimodal large language models or agentic frameworks. 🚀

 ## Who Am I? 🤔